Takakiriy/typrm/README.md

 - Difference numbers of characters
 - Lettercase difference

+`#score:` tag changes the priority of search results for the keywords specified in the `#keyword:` tag in deeper indents.
+Setting a positive value for the `#score:` tag gives priority.

+    main: #score: +1
+        application: #keyword:  #// priority.
+It displays at the bottom of search results
+    notice: #score: -1
+        application: #keyword:

 You can specify multiple keywords to be written by CSV format (comma separated values) after the `#keyword:` tag in the text file.